 A jet is tagged as b-jets if its direction lies in the acceptance of the tracker and if it is associated to a parent b-quark.
 By default, a b-tagging efficiency of 40% is assumed if the jet has a parent b quark.
-For c-jets and light jets (i.e. originating in u, d, s quarks or in gluons), a fake b-tagging efficiency of 10% and 1% respectively is assumed [u].
-The (mis)tagging relies on the true particle identity (PID) of the most energetic particle within a cone around the observed ( $\eta$ , $\phi$ ) region, with a radius equal to the one used to reconstruct the jet (default: $\Delta R$ of 0.7).
+For c-jets and light jets (i.e. originating in u, d, s quarks or in gluons), a fake b-tagging efficiency of 10% and 1% respectively is assumed [v].
+The (mis)tagging relies on the true parton identity of the most energetic parton within a cone around the $(\eta, \phi)$ region, with a radius equal to the one used to reconstruct the jet (default: $\Delta R$ of 0.7).
 In current version of Delphes, the displacement of secondary vertices is not simulated.